fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Incorporate filtering into your workflow to streamline data review processes.
 For example, apply filters to prioritize alerts daily, ensuring high-severity incidents are addressed first.

 Filtering records is an effective tool within FortiSOAR to enhance data visibility and focus on critical information.
-By following these steps and using the FortiAI assistant’s capabilities, users can efficiently manage records and improve their response to threats.
+By following these steps and using the FortiAI assistant's capabilities, users can efficiently manage records and improve their response to threats.

 >[!Note]
 >Ensure the conditions applied for filtering are specific and clear to avoid omitting critical records from the filtered results.